muoyo/chicago-ridesharing/README.md

-## Can data help ridesharing drivers earn more?
+## Chicago Ridesharing Analysis: Can data help drivers earn more?

 ## Goals

 The key question we look to answer is whether knowing where a ridesharing ride was initiated and what time it was initiated can help us to predict the fare for that ride.